10. DON’T BUY DRUGS FROM STREET DEALERS

 There are three very well defined paths of a street in The Netherlands: pedestrian path, bicycle path and car path.
-The bicycle path is also used by scooters with a blue licence plates.
+The bicycle path is also used by scooters with a blue license plates.
 Because the bicycle path is not often seen in many other countries, tourists tend to overlook it.
 This is a very dangerous thing to do because there is 1 bicycle/local in Amsterdam only.
 Yes, Amsterdam has around 850.000 residents and around 850.000 bicycles.
 This fact makes The Netherlands the country with the most bicycles/capita.
-Many bicycles are used to relieve traffic jams and because of the small streets from Amsterdam centre.
+Many bicycles are used to relieve traffic jams and because of the small streets from Amsterdam center.
 Take care where you walk so you do not end up thrown away by biker, because hey! the bicycle path is meant for bicycles only.

 7. DON’T TAKE PHOTOS OF GIRLS IN THE WINDOWS

 In the Red Light District you can walk on the canal and side streets and see the sex workers in the big windows with red light waiving and inviting you in.
 This place in Amsterdam is legal and regulated by the government which bring rights and obligations for the sex workers and the tourists as well.
 One of them is that you are not allowed to take a picture of a girl who sits behind a window in Red Light District, because her privacy might be breached with lately massive online posting.
 If you still do that you risk to get your camera destroyed and lose all your beautiful shots you did until then.
 Better just enjoy yourself and keep a live memory and let your friends come to see for themselves this worldwide known place called Red Light District or De Wallen.

 6. DON’T RIDE A TRAIN/TRAM/BUS WITHOUT A TICKET